 The vacation rental market has witnessed unprecedented growth in recent years, making the role of property managers increasingly vital.
 With platforms like VRBO leading the charge, property owners often seek assistance in managing their listings.
+This guide will show you how to add co host to a Vrbo listing, providing a clear step-by-step process to help you through each stage.
 Enter the co-host feature on VRBO: a tool that allows owners to designate additional managers for their property listings.
-This guide provides a detailed walkthrough of adding a co-host on VRBO.

 Understanding the Co-Host Feature